drlukeallen/CDOH-policy-implementation/README.md

 # CDOH-policy-implementation
-Data and replication code for  “Assessing the association between corporate financial influence and implementation of policies to tackle commercial determinants of non-communicable diseases: a cross-sectional analysis of 172 countries”
+**Assessing the association between corporate financial influence and implementation of policies to tackle commercial determinants of non-communicable diseases: a cross-sectional analysis of 172 countries**

-Authors: Luke Allen, Simon Wigley, and Hampus Holmer
+**Luke Allen, Simon Wigley, and Hampus Holmer**

+**_Social Science & Medicine_ (forthcoming)**

-Journal: Social Science & Medicine
+This folder contains the data and code reproducing the entire analysis for our Social Science & Medicine paper.

 Updated: 25 January 2022